 More than two-thirds of the people on the Titanic lost their lives, still one of the worst peacetime disasters at sea.
-Read on for some of the key facts about the casualties, or see the list of deaths.
+Read on for some of the key facts about the casualties, or see the list of casualties.

 Above: Newspaper seller Ned Parfett advertises that day’s dramatic headline, “Titanic Disaster Great Loss Of Life”, outside the White Star Line offices in London, 16 April 1912.